Alabama Butterfly Atlas

 Members of the Pea family (Fabaceae), especially clovers (Trifolium spp.) and vetches (Vicia spp.) are reported in throughout the range.

-These plants have been documented as hosts in Alabama but other pea family memebers are probably used as well.
+The following have been documented in Alabama, but additional pea family members are probably used as well.

 For more information about these plants, please visit the Alabama Plant Atlas using the links above.